hossein5inq/workwell/docs/js-sdk.md

     );
     ```

+    See [ListItemLabel](ui-components.md#listitemlabel) for more details on this component.

   * ### createListItemSubtitle

     This function creates a Workwell List Item Subtitle component, to be used within a Workwell List Item component.
 The style of this element will automatically be iOS-like or Android-like depending on the platform.
 Before adding it to the DOM, you need to call its `.toHTMLElement()` method, it's required for all the Workwell-UI components.